honestappalachia/haps-hidserv/README.md

 haps-hidserv
 ============

-A Tor hidden service for anonymous file upload, using thttpd and Python.
+A Tor hidden service for anonymous file upload, using Apache and Python.
-Developed on Ubuntu 10.04, but is expected to work on any *nix.
+Developed on Ubuntu 10.04, but is expected to work (with minor modifications) on any *nix.

 Setup
 =====

+You will need to run these commands as root.
+Use sudo!

 1. [Install Tor]
-2. [Install thttpd]
+2. [Install Apache]
-    `sudo apt-get install thttpd`
+    `apt-get install apache2 apache2-doc apache2-utils`
+    `apt-get install libapache2-mod-python`
 3. [Set Up a Hidden Service]
 4. Clone this repo
 5. [Install gnupg]
-    `sudo apt-get install gnupg`
+    `apt-get install gnupg`
 6. Install Python dependencies.
 We recommend using pip.
 To install pip
-    1.	`sudo apt-get install python-setuptools`
+    1.	`apt-get install python-setuptools`
-    2.	`sudo easy_install pip`
+    2.	`easy_install pip`
-    3. Now, to install *packagename*: `sudo pip install *packagename*`
+    3. Now, to install *packagename*: `pip install *packagename*`

 Python dependencies
 -------------------